What I learned during A Year of Celebrating Well

 I take my great family for granted.

 I have four sisters.
 We don’t all get together very often, but whether there is just 2 of us, or all 5, we have a wonderful time and enjoy each other so much.
 Not every family is like that, and I don’t treasure it enough.

 My kids and their partners all get along and enjoy each other’s company as well.
 I love watching them all together, chatting, teasing, negotiating.
 I wish I could bottle those moments!
 I know that in so many families these precious relationships are broken or strained.
 I hope I will never take this time and these people for granted, and I will pray for peace and joy over my family; the people I love most in all the world.

-In 2018 my ‘one word’ is ‘JOY.’
+Next year my ‘one word’ is going to be ‘JOY.’
 It was our theme for the Christmas series at church this year, and the preaching challenged me.
 Joy is a Fruit of the Spirit.
 Joy is God’s character.
 Joy is a command for God’s people.
 My theme verse for next year is Psalm 51:12 “Restore to me the joy of your salvation and grant me a willing spirit, to sustain me."

 Next year I will be intentional about enjoying God, enjoying my family and friends, enjoying the simple blessings that fill my life, and giving God the glory.

 I don’t know what next year will bring.
 There are no significant trips, weddings or job changes planned.
 But my life is full of wonderful people who I love spending time with.
-In 2018 I would like to continue to celebrate well.
+Next year I would like to continue to celebrate well.
 Celebrate friendship, celebrate family, and celebrate the blessings that fill my life.